 This is my one of my favorite and most beautiful DIY ideas so far.
-Let me show you can easily make your own strawberry roses at home.
+Let me show how to make easy strawberry roses at home.
 I think they are just perfect for any table decoration, and the best part is you can eat them too!

 How To Make Strawberry Roses